Skip to main content

-When Palette is integrated with PaletteAI, Palette is used as your infrastructure provider to deploy dedicated or shared Compute Pools to host your artificial intelligence and machine learning (AI/ML) applications.
+When Palette is integrated with PaletteAI, Palette acts as your infrastructure provider, deploying dedicated or shared Compute Pools to host your artificial intelligence and machine learning (AI/ML) applications.

 Integration Prerequisites